 You toss the squash, sprouts, and some shallots in olive oil and maple syrup (with a little vinegar to cut the richness of the squash), sprinkle with salt and roast until browned and caramelized at the edges.
 Sprinkle with pomegranate seeds for sparkle.
 So pretty!

 If you've never cooked delicata squash before, it's a "delicate" winter squash that is relatively small and thin-skinned, so you don't need to peel it before you cook it.

 All you need to do is cut it to remove the seeds and then slice it into rounds or semi-rounds.
 Sliced about 1/2-inch thick, it cooks in about the same amount of time as the Brussels sprouts.

-- 3 Tbsp pure maple syrup (divided 2 tbsp and 1 tbsp)
+3 tablespoons pure maple syrup, divided 2 tablespoons and 1 tablespoon

 Roast at 400°F for 30 to 35 minutes, turning the vegetables over after the first 20 minutes.
 The squash should be lightly browned and the brussels sprouts well browned.

 Toss with pomegranate arils and maple syrup to serve: